 Every year, the Library of Congress and its National Film Registry select 25 films that showcase the depth and diversity of the American experience.
 These titles are added to an ever-growing list of films recommended for preservation based on their cultural, aesthetic and historical merits.
-People are invited to nominate recommended titles, and the final list is curated by the Librarian of Congress.
-Films released as recently as 2011 are now eligible for inclusion.
+People are invited to nominate recommended titles, and the final list is curated by the librarian of Congress.

-Below are the 23 titles in the registry connected to Latino culture, listed by release year.
-The films — by recognized directors as well as more obscure sources—range from Oscar-nominated titles to documentaries and home movies, in English and in Spanish.
-The full list of films is available at the National Film Registry website.
+Below are the titles in the registry connected to Latino culture, listed by year of release.
+Films range from Oscar-nominated productions to documentaries and home movies, in both English and Spanish.

 1. The Mark of Zorro (1920)

-Only one year after author Johnston McCulley’s Zorro appeared in print for the first time, this rollicking silent film starring Douglas Fairbanks launched one of pop culture’s most enduring franchises.
+Only a year after author Johnston McCulley’s Zorro appeared in print for the first time, this enjoyable silent film starring Douglas Fairbanks launched one of pop culture’s most enduring franchises.
 Added to the registry in 2015.

-Featuring images of parades, family celebrations and daily routines, the home movies collected by the Fuentes family in Corpus Christi capture the life of Texas’ thriving Mexican American community in the 1920s.
+With footage of parades, family celebrations and day-to-day activities, the home movies of the Fuentes family in Corpus Christi capture life in Texas’ thriving Mexican American community in the 1920s.
 Added to the registry in 2017.

 3. The Four Horsemen of the Apocalypse (1921)

-Featuring a memorable sequence of tango dancing, this adaptation of the best-selling novel by Spanish author Vicente Blasco Ibáñez cemented Rudolph Valentino’s reputation as a Latin lover.
+Featuring a memorable tango sequence, this adaptation of the best-selling novel by Spanish author Vicente Blasco Ibáñez cemented Rudolph Valentino’s reputation as a Latin lover.
 Added to the registry in 1995.

 The legend of Mexican revolutionary Pancho Villa is celebrated by the Texas-based Padilla family in this unusual film that compiles various scenes from fictional movies about Villa, connected using bilingual title cards.
 Added to the registry in 2009.